Nexfinity/CakeyBot-Wiki/feature/economy.md

 # Boosts
 > Economy boosts are WIP and will be coming soon.
 {.is-warning}

+> **Fun Fact:** Multiple boosts will automatically stack, allowing users to purchase multiple boosts and gain even more money!
+{.is-success}

 # Related Commands
 Usage Key: `<required>` / `[optional]`